-Mr. Yingru Li is a Ph.D. student of the Chinese University of Hong Kong, Shenzhen, where he is co-advised by Tong Zhang (HKUST) and Tom Zhi-Quan Luo.
-He received the Bachelor of Engineering from ACM Honor CS Class advised by Kun He in School of Computer Science at Huazhong University of Science and Technology.
-He was invited to Cornell University by John E. Hopcroft and for exchange study and research on algorithms design and theoretical analysis for social network problems.
-He is a member of Shaw College, CUHK, Shenzhen.
-His research is supported by Presidential Fellowship and Tencent Ph.D. fellowship.
+Mr. Yingru Li is a Ph.D.
+Candidate in the Chinese University of Hong Kong (CUHK), Shenzhen, China.
+Fortunately, he is advised by Zhi-Quan (Tom) Luo.
+He received the bachelor degree in Computer Science (ACM Honors Program) from Huazhong University of Science and Technology with an advisory of Kun He.
+He was a research visiting student at Cornell University with John E. Hopcroft.
+His Ph.D. research is supported by SRIBD Scholarship, Presidential Fellowship and Tencent Ph.D.
+Fellowship.

 The Chinese University of Hong Kong

 B.Eng. in Computer Science (Honors Program).
 Outstanding Graduate, 2017

 We have developed a novel random projection tool for sequentially dependent data, which extends the Johnson–Lindenstrauss lemma in a non-trivial way.
 Wi th this novel analytical tool, we prove approximate Thompson sampling (TS) with hypermodel can achieve the same regret order of TS with exponential smaller computation requirement than the ensemble sampling.
 This result effectively addresses data and computation efficiency challenges in online decision-making (bandit and RL), bridging theory and practice.